Oldbury-on-the-Hill: History

 According to The National Gazetteer of Great Britain and Ireland (1868):

-On 25 March 1883, Oldbury-on-the-Hill was incorporated into the civil parish of Didmarton, the two having shared a Rector since 1735.
+In 1881 the civil parish had a population of 386.
+On 25 March 1883 the parish was incorporated into the parish of Didmarton, the two having shared a Rector since 1735.

 Parish records

 Parish registers for Oldbury-on-the-Hill survive from as early as 1568, and all surviving records for the period 1568 to 1978 are deposited at the Gloucester Record Office.

 Monumental inscriptions from St Arilda's churchyard include the names Alcock, Baker, Bayliss, Chappell, Clark, Cockram, Dale, Fry, Gunter, Hatherell, Hatherle, Holborow, Holobrow, Long, Pirtt, Rice, Thompson, Toghill, Verrinder, Walker, Watts, Webb, White, and Yorke.

 Parish church

 The earliest record so far found of a church at Oldbury-on-the-Hill occurs in 1273, when there is a mention of a ‘free chapel’ there.
 In 1291, the Rector of Great Badminton had a portion of 8s. and 6d. in the chapel of Oldbury.
 The oldest part of the present medieval parish church of Oldbury is estimated to date from the 14th century.

 The church shares its ancient dedication to St Arilda with the church of Oldbury-on-Severn, some 20 mi away.
-St Arilda was a Gloucestershire virgin and martyr who lived at an uncertain time before the Norman conquest of England at Kington, near Thornbury, which is now in the parish of Oldbury-on-Severn.
+St Arilda was a Gloucestershire virgin and martyr who lived at an uncertain time before the Norman Conquest of England at Kington, near Thornbury, which is now in the parish of Oldbury-on-Severn.
 Her feast day is 20 July.

 St Arilda's at Oldbury-on-the-Hill has been declared redundant, so is no longer used for regular worship.